tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 <h2 class="post-heading">A new way to import</h2>

-Before the `@use` at-rule was introduced to Sass, we relied on importing mixins, variables, stylesheets with the `@import` at-rule.
-Unfortunately, the `@import` rules introduced many serious issues that can be described on the Sass docs.
+Before the `@use` at-rule was introduced to Sass, we relied on importing things (mixins, variables, stylesheets) with the `@import` at-rule.
+Unfortunately, the `@import` rules introduced many serious issues that can be described on the Sass [docs](https://sass-lang.com/documentation).
 A few are:

 - @import makes all variables, mixins, and functions globally accessible.
 This makes it very difficult for people (or tools) to tell where anything is defined.
 - Because everything’s global, libraries must prefix to all their members to avoid naming collisions.